StackVista/stackstate-docs/stackpacks/integrations/aws/aws-policies.md

 ## Overview

+{% hint style="info" %}
 This page includes examples of all IAM and other policies necessary for a working StackState AWS Agent installation.
+For the AWS (Legacy) integration, refer to the policy files provided when the AWS (Legacy) StackPack is installed.
+{% endhint %}

 These policies are taken directly from the CloudFormation template and should be used wherever possible.

 To use a template, replace the following values: